 General Electric Company (“GE”), in reference to the Assignment and Assumption Agreement to which this Acknowledgement and Agreement of GE is attached (“the Agreement”), hereby:

-(a) acknowledges that the assignment by DevCo to LLC and quitclaim by ENA to LLC of all of the Assigned Rights, under and pursuant to the Agreement is permitted under Section 22.2 of each of the Assigned Contract and furthermore, agrees to such assignment as contemplated by this Agreement; and
+(a) acknowledges that the assignment by DevCo to LLC and quitclaim by ENA to LLC of all of the Assigned Rights, in each case under and pursuant to the Agreement are permitted under Section 22.2 of each of the Assigned Contract and furthermore, agrees to such assignment and quitclaim as contemplated by this Agreement; and

-(b) acknowledges that, pursuant to Section 22.2 of the Assigned Contract, (i) all references to the Purchaser or the Agent in each of the Assigned Contract shall be deemed to be references to LLC, (ii) the Assigned Contract and the Assigned Rights (which include, for the avoidance of doubt and without limitation, any and all associated warranties in connection therewith) and the Assumed Obligations shall be binding upon and shall inure to the benefit of LLC, (iii) each of DevCo and ENA are irrevocably relieved of and forever discharged of and from all liability under the Assigned Contract, and (iv) GE shall look only to LLC for the performance of the Assumed Obligations..
+(b) acknowledges that, pursuant to Section 22.2 of the Assigned Contract, (i) all references to the Purchaser or the Agent in the Assigned Contract shall be deemed to be references to LLC, (ii) the Assigned Contract and the Assigned Rights (which include, for the avoidance of doubt and without limitation, any and all associated warranties in connection therewith) and the Assumed Obligations shall be binding upon and shall inure to the benefit of LLC, (iii) each of DevCo and ENA are irrevocably relieved of and forever discharged of and from all liability under the Assigned Contract, and (iv) GE shall look only to LLC for the performance of the Assumed Obligations..

 All capitalized terms used herein but not defined in this Acknowledgement have the meanings stated in the Agreement.